 Ludwig Heinrich Jungnickel

-The Art Agency Weinpolter purchases quality paintings by Ludwig Heinrich Jungnickel.
-Detailed information about the artist:
+Art agency Gerald Weinpolter purchases quality paintings from Ludwig Heinrich Jungnickel.

 When in 1939 the Nazis condemned his art as degenerate, Ludwig Heinrich Jungnickel emigrated to Yugoslavia.
 He mainly stayed in Split and Opatija and returned to Austria in 1952.
 Until his death he lived in Villach and Vienna.

-In 1952 his works were shown at the Albertina; in 1936 as well as 1950 Ludwig Heinrich Jungnickel exhibited at the Biennale in Venice.
-The artist painted landscapes and animals, preferring graphic techniques to painting with oil.
+In 1952 his works were shown at the Albertina and in 1936 as well as 1950 Ludwig Heinrich Jungnickel exhibited at the Biennale in Venice.
+The artist painted landscapes and animals, preferring graphic techniques to oil painting.

-For further information please contact us either by e-mail (email@example.com) or by phone.
+For further information please contact us either by e-mail (firstname.lastname@example.org) respectively by our contact-form or by phone.